nucleosynthesis/LHCDataStatisticsICISE2024/docs/index.md

 echo "Hello!
 I am in a bash terminal"
 ```

-and those with **Python** as the label indicate python code that can be run inside a Jupypter notebook
+and those with **Python** as the label indicate python code that can be run inside a Jupyter notebook
 ```python
 # This is python code
 def printHello():